abhaysrivastav/abhaysrivastav.github.io/blogs/ml/visual-search-system.md

 # Building a Visual Search System Like Pinterest: A Deep Dive into ML System Design

-> *"A picture is worth a thousand words — but only if you can find the right picture."*
+> *"A picture is worth a thousand words — if your search system can understand what it sees."*

 ---

-## The Story Begins: You're Scrolling Pinterest at 2 AM

-It's late.
-You're scrolling Pinterest and you spot a gorgeous mid-century modern chair in someone's living room photo.
-You don't know the brand.
-You don't know the name.
-All you have is... the image.

-You tap the chair.
-Pinterest zooms in, and within milliseconds, a grid of visually similar chairs floods your screen — from Wayfair, from IKEA, from obscure Etsy sellers you'd never have found otherwise.

-**That's a Visual Search System.** And in this post, we're going to design one from scratch — the same way you'd walk through it in a senior ML system design interview.
+## Why Visual Search Matters

+Visual search makes discovery feel instant and intuitive: you show the system an image, and it returns visually similar results in milliseconds.

+That simple experience sits on top of a surprisingly deep stack of ML and infrastructure work.

+In this post, I break down how to build that system end to end: data, embeddings, contrastive learning, evaluation, and approximate nearest neighbor search at scale.

+If you’ve ever tapped an item on Pinterest and instantly seen visually similar results, you’ve already used the kind of system we’re building here.

 ---